Rhamnolipids, Sophorolipids and Other

 1. Some Simple Carbohydrate-Fatty Acid/Alcohol Conjugates

 Simple conjugates of mono- and disaccharides with fatty acids via glycosidic or ester bonds (alkyl or acyl glycosides) are common in nature, but especially in marine organisms and in plants, and a few examples only are described below.
-Little or nothing is known of the biological functions or biosynthesis of most.
+Little or nothing is known of the functions or biosynthesis of most.
 A glucopyranosyl derivative of tuberonic acid (a jasmonic acid metabolite) is known to induce tuber formation in potatoes (see our web page on plant oxylipins).

 Leukotoxin glucuronides: Linoleic acid is oxidized in the human liver by a cytochrome P450 mono-oxygenase to a mixture of 9,10- and 12,13-epoxides, which are converted to the corresponding diols, known as leukotoxin and isoleukotoxin, by an epoxide hydrolase (note that the term 'leukotoxin' is sometimes used in a wider sense for many non-lipid compounds toxic to leukocytes - see our web page on hydroxy-eicosatetraenoic acids (HETE)).
 Specific enantiomers of each of the four possible hydroxyl groups can then be converted to glucuronides by the action of a UDP-glucuronosyltransferase.
 The products from 9,10‑dihydroxyoctadec-12-enoate are illustrated.

 Trichome sugar esters: Plants in the Solanaceae and many other families have glandular trichomes, i.e., secretory organs often associated with hairs on the leaves and other external surfaces.
-These secrete mixtures of sugar esters, which vary in composition according to plant species, onto the plant aerial surfaces where they may act as protective agents against insect herbivores, pathogenic bacteria and fungi and may have a function in the regulation of plant growth.
+These secrete mixtures of sugar esters, which vary in composition according to plant species, onto the plant aerial surfaces where they may act as protective agents against insect herbivores, pathogenic bacteria and fungi and may serve in the regulation of plant growth.
 In the tomato, these metabolites consist of a carbohydrate backbone, usually glucose or sucrose (occasionally inositol), to which two to five fatty acids are esterified, while S. nigrum produces triacyl-inositols and diacyl- and triacyl-glucoses.
 The aliphatic acyl chains in such sugar esters vary in length from C2 to C12 and are straight-chain or have iso- or anteiso-methyl-branches.
 In the petunia (S. pennellii), molecular species containing malonic acid have been detected.

 Heterocyst glycolipids: Many cyanobacterial species contain distinctive organelles termed heterocysts, which are capable of fixing nitrogen.
 The cell walls of these maintain a micro-anaerobic environment to enable the reaction to occur, and they consist of three extra layers external to the normal cell envelope, the innermost of which is comprised of unusual glycolipids, i.e., very-long-chain fatty alcohols (up to 32 carbons) linked to a carbohydrate moiety, such as the 1‑(O‑α‑D‑glucopyranosyl)-3R,25R-hexacosanediol illustrated.